practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 <br/>

-Then, in the _~/.bashrc_ configuration file I commented out any possible paths to programs that have been installed with Homebrew, because they may block the nvm (see above) from being found in your paths:
+Then, in the _~/.bashrc_ configuration file I commented out any possible paths to programs that have been installed with Homebrew, because they may block nvm (see above) from being found in your paths:

 ```
 # eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"